-LADEE is designed to characterize the tenuous lunar atmosphere and dust environment from orbit.
+LADEE was designed to characterize the tenuous lunar atmosphere and dust environment from orbit.

 - Determine the global density, composition, and time variability of the fragile lunar atmosphere before it is perturbed by further human activity.